mild-blue/txmatching/README.md

 To run tests simply run them either in IDE or via `make check`

 This runs unit tests and also linter.
+---
+To run unittests use `make test` command. `make check` command should run linter and unittests.